 Do you have a dual monitor setup and you usually use the second screen for presenting something?
 In case you are presenting something, the Taskbar is completely unnecessary and is not required.
-Even if you are generally using your computer and does not want taskbar on your second screen, in this post we have covered a way of doing so.
-Windows come with this feature built into it that lets you disable taskbar on second screen or projector connected to your computer.
+Even if you are generally using your computer and do not want a taskbar on your second screen, in this post we have covered a way of doing so.
+Windows come with this feature built into it that lets you disable the taskbar on a second screen or projector connected to your computer.
 This post will show you how to hide or remove the taskbar from the second monitor in Windows 10.
 This is a useful tip if you use multiple displays or projectors.

 Disable Windows taskbar on the second display

 The process is very simple and within a minute you can get rid of the taskbar on your second screen.
 All you need to do is follow these steps:

 - Click on Taskbar from the left menu.